About the indirect adjacent combinator (~) in CSS

 }

-Cool, yes?
+Cool, right?
 So you see how you can use this instead of the (+) selector to apply styles to the elements you want in basically everything except IE6-!
 This is a good example of something used for progressive enhancement that should be used to add detail to elements to give your users more information.

 Update: Sorry for the name confusion.
 The latest draft of the CSS3 spec calls this the "General Sibling Combinator" and I didn’t think it had changed from "Indirect Adjacent Combinator" when I first learned of it so I used the latter.
 My apologies!